OnePointGlobal/iOS.MySurveysApp/README.md

 ## License

-OnePoint-Global-MySurveys-App-iOS is available under the MIT license.
+OnePoint-Global-iOS.MySurveysApp is available under the MIT license.
 See the LICENSE file for more info.